rahulbansal16/rahulbansal16.github.io/_posts/2023-07-27-How-To-Network.md

 ---
 layout: post
-title: Week  Goals
+title: Networking Right Way
 visible: 1
 summary: "How To Network, the right way."
 ---

-Most of the Networking Events
+Most of the Networking Events sucks ..

 Early, In my career.
 I was very active in meetups.
 I would travel to the other side of Banglore to join meetups.